-The Virginia Department of Transportation's (VDOT) annual budget for Fiscal Year 2013 is $4.19 billion, representing a 12 percent decrease from the previous year.
-The decrease is largely driven by the GARVEE bonds programmed in Fiscal Year 2012.
+The Virginia Department of Transportation's (VDOT) annual budget for Fiscal Year 2014 is $4.7 billion, representing an 11.2 percent increase from the previous year.
+It is based on the most recent official state revenue forecast from April 2013 and estimated federal funding.

 Smaller portions of the budget are directed to address the needs and requirements of debt service, support to other agencies, tolls, administration, and other programs.

 $1.863 billion – Road maintenance (includes city and county street payments)

 $577.2 million – Support to other agencies, tolls, administration and other programs

 $451.8 million – Funding dedicated to Northern Virginia and Hampton Roads Regions for local and regional transportation projects